 As they say – better safe than sorry!
 If you have doubts about anything you see or do online, simply consult with a person you trust.

 Surfing the internet can be a great adventure, and nobody says it’s reserved only for the younger generations!

-Silver surfers might benefit a lot from being online, open up to the world, escape everyday routine, or simply stay in touch with their relatives.
+Silver surfers might benefit a lot from being online, opening up to the world, escaping everyday routine, or simply staying in touch with their relatives.

 Online shopping, banking, and social networking sites can all be really beneficial for seniors, provided that they make use of these services safely.